huijbers/huijbers.github.io/_pages/about.md

 ##### About

-I’m an Assistant Professor in Cognitive Science and Artificial Intelligence (AI) at Tilburg University and at the Jheronimus Academy for Data Science.
-My research is focused on the analysis of brain imaging data and measures of cognition.
-I’m especially interesting in neurological and psychiatric diseases, specifically AI-based methods for early detection of Alzheimer’s disease.
+Currenlty, I'm an Assistant Professor in [Cognitive Science and Artificial Intelligence](http://csai.nl) at Tilburg University and at the [Jheronimus Academy for Data Science](http://www.jads.nl) My research is focused on the relation cognition and brain imaging data.
+My work is applied in neurological and psychiatric diseases, specifically for early detection of Alzheimer’s disease.
+In the summer 2019, I'll start at as Senior Neurological Scientist at [Philips](https://www.philips.com/a-w/research/locations/eindhoven.html)